 'Eight' being 'two times four' is a strong psychological/spiritual symbol of the embedded human aspiration to consciously reach for the 'wholeness, completeness and uniqueness' of adult personhood.
 This I believe is a primary goal for which our souls break into this earthly/bodily human life.

 This kind of life journey and development toward unique completion is never for any kind of moral or religious perfection which often actually interferes with it.
-This kind od quest is, in my view, the highest and lowest reaches life places before each of us.
+This kind of quest is, in my view, the highest and lowest reaches life places before each of us.
 It is a value we can take as our own and choose doing what we can to support others in their Self-finding journey to wholeness.

 In ways beyond my capacity to articulate or well grasp intellectually, the 'eight' state of mind teaches that the most important experiences one can have are effectively being loved by another and of effectively, creatively and uniquely loving another.